Boycott, Divestment and Sanctions: Cultural boycott

 According to PACBI, "Cultural institutions are part and parcel of the ideological and institutional scaffolding of Israel's regime of occupation, settler-colonialism and apartheid against the Palestinian people."
-Therefore, they argue, Israel should be subjected to a cultural boycott like the one against apartheid-era South Africa.
+It says that Israel should therefore be subjected to a cultural boycott like the one against apartheid-era South Africa.
 According to BDS, most but not all Israeli cultural institutions support "the hegemonic Zionist establishment" and are thus implicated in Israel's crimes and should be boycotted.

 BDS distinguishes between individuals and institutions.
 Unlike the cultural boycott against South Africa, BDS's cultural boycott does not target individuals.
 BDS supports the right to freedom of expression and rejects boycotts based on identity or opinion.
 Thus, Israeli cultural products are not per se subject to boycott.
 But if a person represents Israel, aids its efforts to "rebrand" itself, or is commissioned by an official Israeli body, then their activities are subject to the institutional boycott BDS calls for.

-BDS also argues for a boycott of "normalization projects", which it defines as:
+BDS also supports a boycott of "normalization projects", which it defines as:

 The only Israeli-Palestinian projects BDS favors are those in which the Israeli party recognizes the three rights enumerated in the "BDS Call" and that also emphasize resistance to oppression over coexistence.
 BDS strongly discourages "fig-leafing" by international culture workers—attempts to "compensate" for participating in Israeli events using "balancing gestures" that promote Palestinian rights.
-BDS argues that fig-leafing contributes to the false perception of symmetry between the colonial oppressor and the colonized.
+BDS says that fig-leafing contributes to the false perception of symmetry between the colonial oppressor and the colonized.

-Reception

 The cultural boycott has been supported by thousands of artists around the world, such as musician Roger Waters and American author Alice Walker.
 In 2015, more than 1,000 British artists pledged their support for the boycott, drawing parallels to the one against South African apartheid:

-Many artists are not heeding BDS's call not to perform in Israel, arguing that:
+Many artists are not heeding BDS's call not to perform in Israel, on the grounds that: